-Before you jump into that proverbial land of marital bliss, it is time to have some conversations with your spouse to be about money.
-Seriously.
-The #1 reason that marriages end in divorce today is, you guessed it, money problems.
+Before you jump into that proverbial land of marital bliss, it is time to have some conversations with your spouse to be about money and pre-marriage financial counseling.

 Premarital questions on financial matters